 You will receive an email confirming that your application is in the system, and listing the shifts for which you indicated you were available.
 Please make sure you have a valid email address and that you save @miff.com.au as a safe email address so our correspondence does not go into your junk folder.
 Receiving this email does not mean you have been successfully chosen as a MIFF volunteer; it simply confirms that your application has been received.

-2015 dates will be updated in May 2015.
 Applicants may be asked to attend a group interview with other prospective volunteers and the Volunteers Manager.
 Again, please make sure you have a valid email address and that you save @miff.com.au as a safe email address so our correspondence does not go into your junk folder.
 If you have not volunteered at MIFF before, you must be available to attend a group interview AND the compulsory volunteer briefing to be accepted into the program.

 Following these interviews, MIFF will be in contact to inform you if you have been successful with your application.